rambasnet/NodeJS/README.md

 To run these notebooks interactvely and save your work locally, you need the following applications:

 - NodeJS [https://nodejs.org/en/](https://nodejs.org/en/)
   - server-side JavaScript interpreter

 - Jupyter Notebook [http://jupyter.org/](http://jupyter.org/)
   - an interactive web-based editor that allows you to create and share documents that contain live code and data, and

 - ijavascript [https://github.com/n-riesco/ijavascript](https://github.com/n-riesco/ijavascript)
   - a kernel for jupyter notebook

 We recommend Anaconda or Miniconda package managers to create virtual environment and install nodejs and other packages on all modern platforms.

+### JavaScript Development Environment Setup

+- if you're using Linux or Mac follow the corresponding instructions at [https://github.com/rambasnet/DevEnvSetup](https://github.com/rambasnet/DevEnvSetup)
+- if you're using Windows, install the same tools by Googling the instructions for Windows

 #### Installing via Anaconda or Miniconda